-The doomsday theory has sprung from a Western idea, not a Mayan.
-Mayans insist that the world will not end in 2012.
-The Mayans had a talent for astronomy, and enthusiasts have found a series of astronomical alignments they say coincide in 2012, including one that happens roughly only once every 640.000 years.
-Once every 640.000 years, the sun lines up with the center of our Milky Way galaxy on a winter solstice, the sun's lowest point in the horizon.
-The next time that will happen is on December 21, 2012; which happens to be the same day the Mayan calender expires.
-In addition to the Mayan calendar, the modern doomsday myth is bolstered several ostensibly scientific reasons for a disaster.
-Examples include a pole shift, the "return" of Planet X or the Sun's sinister counterpart Nemesis, a galactic, planetary, or other celestial alignment, global warming, global cooling, a massive solar flare, a new ice age, and so on.
-None of these have any basis in respected science.
+The doomsday theory sprung from a Western idea, not a Mayan one.
+Mayans insisted that the world would not end in 2012.
+The Mayans had a talent for astronomy, and enthusiasts found a series of astronomical alignments they said coincided in 2012.
+Once every 640,000 years, the sun lines up with the center of the Milky Way galaxy on the winter solstice, the sun's lowest point in the horizon.
+The last time that happened was on December 21, 2012, the same day the Mayan calender expired.
+The modern doomsday myth was bolstered by several ostensibly scientific reasons for a disaster, including a pole shift, the "return" of Planet X or the Sun's sinister counterpart Nemesis, a galactic, planetary, or other celestial alignment, global warming, global cooling, a massive solar flare, or a new ice age.
+None had any basis in respected science.
 For example, the "galactic alignment" between the sun, Earth, and galactic center happens every December.
-The best alignment was reached in the 1990s and was accompanied by its own set of doomsday theories.
+The best alignment was reached in the 1990s, and was accompanied by its own set of doomsday theories.
 Alignments since then have been increasingly poor.

 In an interview by USA Today, Roland Emmerich has stated that this will be his final disaster film: "I said to myself that I'll do one more disaster movie, but it has to end all disaster movies.
 So I packed everything in."

 The trivia items below may give away important plot points.

 The film contains various references to the Biblical flood.
 For example, Jackson's son is named Noah, the cruise ship where Adrian's father Harry performs is called Genesis (the book in the Bible in which the account appears), and humanity is saved by the use of "arks".
 At one point animals are lifted aboard the arks.